Doug Spowart

-Doug Spowart (born 1953) is a Queensland photographer who has a Master of Photography and is an Honorary Fellow of the Australian Institute of Professional Photography (AIPP).
+Doug Spowart (born 1953) is an Australian photographer.
+He has a Master of Photography and is an Honorary Fellow of the Australian Institute of Professional Photography (AIPP).
 His work has been exhibited in Australia and internationally.
 He is the author of numerous photography books and artist books.
 His artist books are held in gallery collections throughout Australia.

 Early life

 Spowart was born in 1953 in Numurkah, Victoria, the son of Mervyn and Ruby Spowart.
 His mother Ruby is an art photographer.

 Spowart completed his initial photographic training at the Queensland College of Art in the early 1970s.
 He has continued with his education throughout the years he has worked as a professional photographer.
 In 1995 he completed an Associate Diploma of Arts at the Southern Queensland Institute of TAFE.
 He followed this with a Graduate Diploma, Visual Art (Photography) at Monash University.
 In 2013 he was awarded a PhD in Visual Art from James Cook University.